 The potential impact of the commitment is moderate, if fully achieved.
 The achievement of the first two milestones, in particular, would expand the amount of information publicly available about the intelligence community.
 The disclosure of information about agency governance frameworks, for example, would help clarify how intelligence agencies operate, which rules it follows, and how its oversight mechanisms work.
-The creation of Intelligence gov would help centralize this information and make it user-friendly although it is worth mentioning that the IC on the Record webpage3 currently serves a similar function, which makes it difficult to expect a transformative improvement.
+The creation of Intelligence.gov would help centralize this information and make it user-friendly although it is worth mentioning that the IC on the Record webpage3 currently serves a similar function, which makes it difficult to expect a transformative improvement.
 While the latter two milestones represent positive initiatives, their text is too vague to determine that they would have a significant impact if completed.

-As described at the November 2016 Interagency Open Government Working Group meeting, and as acknowledged by the government in its self-assessment report, progress on most of these milestones is limited.
+As described at the November 2016 Interagency Open Government Working Group meeting, and as acknowledged by the government in its self-assessment report, progress on these milestones is limited.
 While ODNI has said that its leadership is committed to open government and transparency in the intelligence community, bureaucratic delays have prevented further completion of the commitment.

-According to the government, the Intelligence Transparency Council was established in April 2016,4 but the open government plan for the intelligence community was yet to be developed (Milestone 19.1).
+The Intelligence Transparency Council mentioned in the commitment text was established in April 2016,4 but the open government plan for the intelligence community was yet to be developed (Milestone 19.1).
 In addition, the government began developing intelligence.gov (milestone 19.2) and a National Intelligence Professional Awards program (milestone 19.4), but neither of these activities was substantially completed.

-There was substantial progress in civil society engagement (milestone 19.3).
-The OpenTheGovernment.org civil society coalition previously confirmed that the development of a structure for civic engagement was underway.5 Nonetheless, given the limited progress in completing the other milestones, the IRM considers the commitment to be at a limited stage of completion.
+There was likewise limited progress in civil society engagement (milestone 19.3).
+The OpenTheGovernment. org civil society coalition previously confirmed that the development of a structure for civic engagement was underway,5 but the government did not provide enough details about this structure in its self-assessment for the IRM to confirm that it was mostly complete.